 We look forward to welcoming you for an enchanting Christmas evening.

 Chocolate comes in various forms and shapes, from consistency and texture over to its flavour – many things we enjoy about chocolate are very obvious to us.
 What is interesting is that chocolate can be experienced using more than simply our sense of taste.
 If you want to enjoy a gourmet chocolate moment to its fullest, consider doing it mindfully, engaging your other senses.
 Just like wine tasting, the memory of gourmet chocolate will stay with you.
+You will soon discover that there is a lot more to chocolate than meets your taste buds.

 To do so, start by visually examining the size, colour, shape and texture of your chocolate.
 Each aspect will instantly cause your brain to form an idea of the taste.
 However, try to keep an open mind and take the chocolate you are about to eat for exactly what it looks like.